Tina

 Gender Female

-Tina was given leaflets at the hospital kidney clinic but didn’t understand all the language used; she prefers face-to-face explanations.
+Tina was given leaflets at the hospital kidney clinic but didn’t understand all the language used; she prefers face-face explanations.

 Age at interview 54